-There are also fine examples of Gothic architecture in the Barri Gòtic (Gothic Quarter) of the old city, where many of the buildings date to medieval and Roman times.
+There are also fine examples of Gothic architecture in the Barri Gòtic (Gothic Quarter) of the old city, one of the best places to stay in Barcelona for lovers of history, where many of the buildings date to medieval and Roman times.
 Barcelona Cathedral, which took over six hundred years to build, has an impressive Gothic façade and allows fantastic views over the city.

-Those attracted by the Mediterranean’s gentle climate will love the city’s beaches – Barcelona Beach was recently voted number one in a top ten city beaches list by the National Geographic and Discovery Channel and many Barcelona hotels overlook this popular spot.
-Parc de la Ciutadella is another must for rest and relaxation – a popular park with a zoo, waterfall, boating lake and much more to enjoy.
+Those attracted by the Mediterranean’s gentle climate will love the city’s beaches.
+Barcelona Beach was recently voted number one in a top ten city beaches list with Barcelona also voted one of the world's best beach cities by the National Geographic.

 The arts form an essential part of Barcelona’s identity, with many influential artists having been born or spent time here during their most creative periods.
 Pablo Picasso lived in the city for a while and the Museu Picasso displays much of his work from this time, including paintings, sketches, and ceramics.